BHAEK/DominionNode/README.md

 # DominionNode
-Sure!
-Here's a concise two-line description in English:  > A distributed game system based on ESP32, featuring multiple nodes communicating with a central master via Wi-Fi.
+A distributed game system based on ESP32, featuring multiple nodes communicating with a central master via Wi-Fi.
 The master is browser-controlled and manages a "Domination" game mode for airsoft or paintball matches.